Imperial-RCA design for global challenges winter school

 The winter school will be taught by a team of renowned Imperial and RCA academics leading in their area of education and research.

-All students are expected to be studying an undergraduate degree in any subject at a well-recognised university in China.Applicants should demonstrate good overall university performance in their current year of study.
+All students are expected to be studying an undergraduate degree in any subject at a university.Applicants should demonstrate good overall university performance in their current year of study.

 Applicants must be at least 18 years old before the start of the winter school.